Building the Pulsar endpoint

 _images/pulsar_endpoint_openstack.png

 The Pulsar endpoint is now configured, but Pulsar is still turned off.
-In the next step we will configure Pulsar to talk to usegalaxy.eu RabbitMQ and enable it.

 Testing SSH access